 There is a clear moral, social and economic case for why equality and diversity matters.
 ‘Knowing your community' and responding to its diverse needs is at the heart of effective public service delivery.

-Diversity in TV and the media, it's a big subject - and a top priority for us at Channel 4.
-After all, a key part of our remit is to appeal to people whatever their culture, nationality, religious persuasion, physical and mental ability, sexual orientation, gender, race or age.
+Diversity in TV and the media is a top priority for us at Channel 4.
+A key part of our remit is to appeal to people whatever their culture, nationality, religious persuasion, physical and mental ability, sexual orientation, gender, race or age.

-Channel 4 prides itself on the wide range of people it employs.
-Not only does this reflect its audience more accurately, it also promotes the variety of creative thinking and programming that have made Channel 4 what it is today.
+We also pride ourselves on the wide range of people we employ.
+Not only does this reflect our audience more accurately, it also promotes the variety of creative thinking and programming that have made Channel 4 what it is today.
 It's only by attracting people from the widest possible backgrounds with the most diverse range of attitudes, opinions and beliefs that we can keep producing the kind of challenging, engaging output you've come to expect from us.

 In essence, we want to respect people for who not what they are.
 People should be judged on how they do their job and what they bring to the table.
 We aim to foster an environment in which everyone feels free to contribute without fear and to maximise their potential.
-This way, we can get the very best for everyone, whichever side of the screen you sit.
+This way, we can get the very best from everyone, whichever side of the screen they sit.
 So we're constantly looking for ways to help more people from diverse backgrounds break into the industry.
 We're not just talking on-screen either, but all the other areas it takes to keep a media business going: production, creative, planning, press relations, commissioning, HR, finance, commercial, new media and so on.

 Useful Links and Websites

 At Channel 4 we run a number of entry and mid-level programmes that sponsor diversity and development of skills in the broadcasting media industry.
 These are defined in the ‘Channel 4's Arrangements to Promote Training and Equal Opportunities’ document below.